 Observe your baby

-Place or hold two or three easy to grasp toys within easy reaching distance and directly in front of your baby.
+Place or hold two or three easy to grasp toys within easy reaching distance and in front of the baby’s chest.

-Notice how she moves one or both hands to pick the toy up.
+Notice how they move one or both hands to reach for or pick the toy up.

-- Does she open her fingers in readiness for grasping the toy.
+Do they open their fingers in readiness for grasping the toy?

-- Does she use two hands if the toy is big.
+Do they use two hands if the toy is big?

-- Does she take time to inspect the toy.
+Do they take time to inspect the toy?

-- Does she bring the toy to her mouth?
+Do they bring the toy to their mouth?